Andrew-code2020/ms3onlinecookbook/README.md

 The key reasons for producing the website were to;

-- help current gym members get the best quality recipes from their trusted Health professionals at Temple Lean Gym
+- help current gym members get the best quality recipes from their trusted Health and Fitness professionals at Temple Lean Gym
 - help members easily access 4 common recipe categories
-- help integrate new and current members into a community where they
+- help integrate new and current members into a community where they can
   - support each other on their nutritional journey
   - add recipes they have used themselves
+  - read recipes that others have added to the Temple Lean Recipe website
+  - update recipes they have used themselves
+  - delete recipes they no longer find useful
-- help members share recipes they find useful and over time let them build an environment that they feel they have all the nutitional information they need in one place.
+- help members share recipes they find useful and over time let them build an environment that they feel they have all the nutritional information they need in one place
-- In the future help Temple Lean attract and retain online subscription members
+- In the future help Temple Lean Gym attract and retain online subscription members through their recipe website

-At the outset the minimum viable product was determined to be a community platform whereby the operator(s) of the Temple Lean and Temple Lean Recipe website add a source of basic information about healthy food recipes and begin to build a social support amongst members in a nutritional setting.
+At the outset the minimum viable product was determined to be a community platform whereby the operator(s) of the Temple Lean Gym and Temple Lean Recipes website add a source of basic information about healthy recipes and begin to build a social support platform amongst members in a nutritional context.
 It was an objective of this project to include an intuitive design which would allow new and current clients to navigate and enagage with the website without any prior experience of Temple Lean the gym facility or even a high level of knowledge about healthy food recipes.
 Current and potential client surveys were conducted to assess the minumim effective information required to illicit a positive emotional response from users.
 This information was incredibly valuable during the construction of wireframes for the website.